 Emily coordinates and produces all adult public programs, including artists’ talks, lectures, panel discussions, and courses.
 She also manages the specialized gallery tours, lectures, and off-site collaborations making up our Senior Programs.
 Emily joined the Whitney Education Staff in 2010 and has a particular interest in American paintings.

-Dina works with the Associate Director of Education to produce interpretive digital resources for onsite and online delivery.
+Dina produces education resources for onsite and online delivery.
 She joined the Education Department in 1990 to coordinate and implement public education programs at the Whitney Museum at Altria.
 In 1995 she became Head of School, Youth, and Family Programs, and from 1999-2008, she oversaw the planning, development, and evaluation of educational web content.
 Dina is a practicing artist.

 Danielle works to ensure that all visitors can experience the richness and diversity of art and artists, as the Museum is committed to making its programs and services accessible to the broadest audiences.